shader-slang/shader-slang.github.io/docs/reflection-api.md

 Our primary audience for this document is developers who are building and maintaining a large GPU shader codebase, and who have the freedom or opportunity to consider their high-level architecture for shader parameter passing.

 These developers may find that the approach outlined here is a good fit for their requirements, and we hope that they will consider adopting it.
-Developers who are already locked in to an architectural approach may find this material enlightening or aspirational, but not immediately actionable.
+Developers who are already locked into an architectural approach may find this material enlightening or aspirational, but not immediately actionable.

 A second audience for this document is any developer who wants to better understand the design of the Slang reflection API - especially developers who are considering contributing to the Slang project such that they might need to make changes to the interface or implementation of reflection.
-Because the engine approach described here motivates many of the design choices in the API, an understanding of the material in this document should help inform understanding of the reflection API design.
+Because the engine approach described here motivates many of the design choices in the API, an understanding of the material in this document should help inform their understanding of the reflection API design.

 ## Introduction

 This document describes a comprehensive strategy for handling **parameter-passing** for GPU shader code.
-The presented approach is able to scale to large shader codebases which implement many different features across multiple modules.
+The presented approach is able to scale to large shader codebases that implement many different features across multiple modules.
 The Slang reflection API was intentionally designed to support this approach and to make it practical to adopt.

 ### This is not the only valid approach!